rust-lang/this-week-in-rust/content/2021-08-25-this-week-in-rust.md

 *This Week in Rust* is openly developed [on GitHub](https://github.com/rust-lang/this-week-in-rust).
 If you find any errors in this week's issue, [please submit a PR](https://github.com/rust-lang/this-week-in-rust/pulls).

-In the case of this newsletter, 404 is indeed found!

 ## Updates from Rust Community

 ### Project/Tooling Updates